acumos/acumos-r-client/docs/onboarding-r-guide.rst

 Model bundle
 ------------

-To create the model bundle, use acumos::compose() with the functions to expose.
+To on-board a model in Acumos you need to create a model bundle, use acumos::compose() with the functions to expose to create it.
 If type specs are not defined, they default to c(x="character").
 The model bundle (named component.amc) is in fatc a zip file that contains three distinct files :

 #) meta.json defining the component and their metadata,
 #) component.bin the binary payload,